 Note that your Mac HD might be named differently.
 If you don't see your HD on your desktop or in Finder, go to:

-Also, note that the FocusriteUSB.kext and NovationUSB.kext mentioned in the above video may not appear on your system.
-These were used for 1st Generation devices.
-So if you do not see these files, it is okay to proceed.
+Note that the FocusriteUSB.kext and NovationUSB.kext mentioned in the above video may not appear on your system.
+These were used for 1st Gen devices.
+If you do not see these files, it is okay to proceed.

 Make sure to Restart your computer after you empty the trash.
 When you do, your Audio Preferences will refresh themselves with their Default Values.